nitindhar7/pycrawler/README.markdown

 URL Uniqueness
 --------------
 To save space, Pycrawler removes duplicate links from being parsed or saved.
 The redirection url and the originally received URLs are compared to the internal storage structure to prevent duplication.
+If the redirection url cannot be retrieved, the original URL is stored.

 Server Requests
 ---------------